 Reserved Instances are a powerful tool for lowering AWS spend, but are not something that can be set once and forgotten.
 As utilization patterns change there may be already-paid-for reserved hours left on the table; regularly reviewing RI Utilization and what’s left for the month thus becomes a critical analysis.
 The following article will outline which Cloudability Dimensions and Metrics need to be queried to effectively optimize Reserved Instance Utilization.

 Partial Upfront RIs are Cloudability’s best practice recommendation for several reasons (that can be reviewed in this Blog post), one of which is the inclusion of the Injected Line Item.
 No Upfront RIs will also leverage this line item and it is the key to understanding RI Utilization.
-A brief overview of the Injected Line Item can be seen in this video and adding a “transaction type_equals_recurring charge” and “product name_equals_amazon elastic compute cloud” will surface the line item in a Cost Analytics report.
+Adding a “transaction type_equals_recurring charge” and “product name_equals_amazon elastic compute cloud” will surface the line item in a Cost Analytics report.

 Click on this report link for an example with your own data.